 Polestar 3: interior design, practicality, infotainment and equipment

 The most striking feature of the Polestar 3’s interior is its huge 14.5-inch portrait-style infotainment screen, which has been jointly developed by Google.
-Expect it to be extremely slick to use with quick processing speeds and eerily accurate voice activation.
-The main screen is backed up by a nine-inch digital instrument binnacle behind the steering wheel.
+Having already encountered this system in Volvo products, expect it to be extremely slick to use with quick processing speeds and eerily accurate voice activation.
+The main screen is backed up by a 9.0-inch digital instrument binnacle behind the steering wheel.

 These big screens mean there’s no need for rows of conventional buttons, making the way clear for Polestar to stuff the 3’s interior with posh MicroTech textiles, as well as ethically sourced leather and wool.